Najma Sadeque

-Najma Sadeque (1943 – 8 January 2015) from Pakistan was a leading woman journalist, author, human rights activist, particularly of women's rights, an artist, an environmentalist, and a painter.
+Najma Sadeque (1943 – 8 January 2015) from Pakistan was a leading woman journalist, author, human rights activist, particularly of women's rights, an artist, environmentalist, and painter.
 She also did research on socioeconomic issues and authored many books and wrote articles.
 She co-founded Shirkat Gah in 1975, a women's NGO to highlight human rights violations against women.
 She also co-founded the Women’s Action Forum (WAF), Pakistan.

 Biography

 Sadeque was born in 1943 in Bengal, British India and was brought up in East Pakistan (now Bangladesh) in an atmosphere of land farming which dictated her future thinking.
 She studied at the Viqarunnisa Noon School and College in Dhaka and was known for her special skill in writing in English.
 After her marriage she moved to Karachi where she initially worked as a copywriter for an advertising agency.
 When she was 19 she held her first exhibition of paintings in Karachi.

 Sadeque started working as a journalist for several newspapers, initially with Dawn and then worked for The News and The News International.

 In 1975, perturbed by the extent of human rights violations in her country, Sadeque, along with seven others, established an NGO called Shirkat Gah.
 She also founded the Women's Action Forum (WAF) in Pakistan in 1981; this was mainly dictated by the violations of women's rights under the laws promulgated by General Zia-ul-Haq, then President of Pakistan.
 She produced the "WE – a weekly magazine" for The News, later renamed as "The News on Friday" and further changed to "The News on Sunday", which covered a wide spectrum of topics.
 After leaving The News, she worked as a freelance journalist for several newspapers, including The News, on subjects related to human rights, gender issues, and the environment.
 After she discontinued working for the newspapers, she devoted her time mostly to promote the activities of the Shirkat Gah and the WAF.